10 Cold Email Subject Line Examples to Boost Your Open Rate

 Sending to a Chief Marketing Officer is very different from sending to a VP of Supply Chain.
 Chances are, a marketing executive will appreciate creativity, while a supply chain executive is more likely to be interested in anything that decreases process time.

-So a more creative subject line is not the way to go with them if you want the rest of your cold email to be read.
+So a more creative or funny subject line is not the way to go with them if you want the rest of your cold email to be read.

 By segmenting your audience in this way, you ensure that your message is reaching far more people than it would have if you sent everyone the same thing.

-Personalization does not need to mean exhaustively researching each individual in your ideal customer profile and writing subject lines tailored specifically to each.
-It means acknowledging the different challenges certain roles or industries face, and how your product or service can best help them overcome these issues.
+Personalization does not need to mean exhaustively researching each individual in your ideal customer profile and writing subject lines explicitly tailored to each.
+It means acknowledging the different challenges specific roles or industries face, and how your product or service can best help them overcome these issues.

 A good sales rep knows that the job requires thick skin.